jorge-journee/open-oasis/README.md

 # journee/open-oasis

-This is a fork of https://github.com/XmYx/deforum-studio which is in turn a fork from the original oasis repo that includes pygame integration to play the model in real-time.
+This is a fork of https://github.com/0xTas/oasis which is in turn a fork from the original oasis repo https://github.com/etched-ai/open-oasis

+Original repo didn't include pygame integration but this one does and works out of the box.
+Just follow the instructions.

 Requirements:
-Make sure you have a hugging face account setup to run cli, or skip the hugging face part from setup.sh and download the files manually.
+Make sure you have a hugging face account setup to run cli, or skip the hugging face part from setup.sh and download the files manually from https://huggingface.co/Etched/oasis-500m/tree/main

 After downloading you should have two files on the root folder of the repo: oasis500m.pt vit-l-20.pt

-To setup:
+Run setup to get all requirements:
 ./setup.sh

-To play the game:
+Run plays script to play the game:
 ./play.sh